It’s time to start your next inbound marketing campaign. How will you fill the top of the funnel?

 9. Case studies

 Case studies are another key resource for business buyers, according to that DemandGen study.
-Of those surveyed, 78 percent said they had used a case study to research a purchase decision in the last 12 months.
+Forty-four percent said they had used case studies in their mid-stage research.

 Case studies can be utilized throughout the sales funnel, from awareness level all the way through to the decision phase, where sales team members may want to employ them by delivering them directly to leads with relevant needs.
 (Learn more about how sales can maximize the impact of marketing content here.)